BuckarooBanzay/minetest.ch/site/content/pages/hosting.md

 ## Wide choice of servers and locations

 * Available locations: Germany 🇩🇪, Finland 🇫🇮 and United States 🇺🇸
-* Run multiple minetest-engines on a single server
+* Run multiple luanti-engines on a single server

 ## Open source

 * All the code is open source
-* [hosting manager 🔗](https://github.com/minetest-hosting/mt-hosting-manager): responsible for provisioning, setup and billing
+* [hosting manager 🔗](https://github.com/luanti-hosting/mt-hosting-manager): responsible for provisioning, setup and billing
 * [mtui 🔗](https://github.com/minetest-go/mtui): web interface for luanti server management